 When we went to the Golan Heights, we weren’t expecting gourmet dining al fresco, but that’s the surprise that awaited us in the middle of nowhere, thanks to Chef Tal Zohar and his mobile kitchen.
 A friend of Joe’s with grandparents from Turkey on one side and Germany on the other, Chef Tal went to culinary school in New York City, and now he zips all over Israel creating gourmet “picnics” in spectacular locations.
 You can see photos of what we ate here.

-And here’s the maestro who made it all happen: Joe Yudin, the Trusted Travel Expert for Israel on my WOW List.
-Contact Joe using this trip request form to receive the best trip possible and the VIP treatment that I did.
+And here’s who made it all happen: Joe Yudin, the Trusted Travel Expert for Israel on my WOW List.
+Contact Joe using my questionnaire so he knows Wendy sent you and you get the same caliber of trip that I, and all these other travelers, received.